-Landscape professionals, are in a unique position to help deal with these issues.
-We can lend our expertise and be a voice for responsible land management practices by using green infrastructure to handle rainfall.
-Having been in the industry for many years, the professionals at GreenWeaver Landscapes have evolved from being part of the problem, to being part of the solution.
-We have changed the way we manage stormwater, from getting it away from the buildings and off the property as quickly as possible to treating water as a resource and getting it into the ground.
+As landscape professionals, we are in a unique position to deal with these issues.
+Using green infrastructure to handle rainfall, we can lend our expertise and voice responsible land management practices.
+The professionals at GreenWeaver Landscapes evolved from being part of the problem, to becoming part of the solution.
+We changed the way we manage stormwater, treating water as a resource that belongs in the ground.

-While other parts of the country may be dealing with prolonged droughts leading to increased risk of forest fires, in the Mid-Atlantic increased rainfall is posing threats to private and public property, infrastructure, and water quality.
-In all parts of the country as water runs off impervious surfaces, it fails to recharge ground water, threatening our reliance on aquifers as a source of clean water.
+While other parts of the country deal with prolonged droughts, the Mid-Atlantic has had increased rainfall.
+This threatens private and public property, infrastructure, and water quality.
+As water runs off impervious surfaces, it fails to recharge ground water, threatening our reliance on aquifers as a source of clean water.

 Rain gardens, bioswales, riparian buffers, and meadows are all tools that you can add to your toolbox.
-Be aware though, that these projects need to be designed well and maintained properly for the public to embrace them.
-A kidney shaped depression randomly placed in the middle of a lawn will never sell, but a strategically placed rain garden designed into a border planting can add another dimension to the landscape.
+However, these projects need to be well designed and properly maintained in order for the public to embrace them.
+A kidney shaped depression randomly placed in the middle of a lawn will never sell.
+However, a strategically placed rain garden designed into a border planting adds another dimension to the landscape.